Fuerteventura is a surprising island, very dry but with magnificent contrasts of color: turquoise waters, white sand, black and red rocks…

 7. Playa del Viejo Reyes

 Another very impressive beach is Playa del Viejo Reyes, in La Pared.
 It’s well known among surfers, but strangely little visited by tourists.
+This has earned it a place in our top 10 secret places in Fuerteventura.
 And yet it’s magnificent, especially if you love rock formations and geology, as the volcanic cliffs are magnificent.

 8. Mirador Sicacumbre, mountain landscape